discos/srt-single-dish-tools/docs/scripts/cli.rst

     positional arguments:
       file                  Input calibration file

-    optional arguments:
+    options:
       -h, --help            show this help message and exit --sample-config       Produce sample config file
       --nofilt              Do not filter noisy channels
       -c CONFIG, --config CONFIG
                             Config file
       --splat SPLAT         Spectral scans will be scrunched into a single channel containing data in the given frequency range, starting from the frequency of the first bin.
                             E.g. '0:1000' indicates 'from the first bin of the spectrum up to 1000 MHz above'. ':' or 'all' for all the channels.
       -o OUTPUT, --output OUTPUT
                             Output file containing the calibration
-      --snr-min SNR_MIN     Minimum SNR for calibrator measurements to be considered valid
-      --show                Show calibration summary
+      --snr-min SNR_MIN     Minimum SNR for calibrator measurements to be considered valid --show                Show calibration summary
       --check               Check consistency of calibration